Whenever I take my toddler out in a stroller, I want him to fall asleep! It makes the journey easier, especially as he gets bored very quickly.

 One great way to keep your toddler entertained and happy is to give them yummy snacks to eat in the stroller.
 It would be better to go for snacks they can munch on, like chips, nuts, popcorn, or chunks of fruit.
 It would be best if you handed them over to your toddler to keep their hands occupied.
-Just make sure that any foods are not a choking hazard for your baby.
+Just ensure that any foods are not a choking hazard for your baby.

 Another idea is to keep offering snacks to your toddler, a little at a time.
 This is better for longer stroller rides as it will prolong their eating time.

 Choosing the right snacks is also important.
 You should choose something they won’t be able to finish quickly.
-For example, put the snacks in cups or containers with small lids, so your toddler is focused on using their little hands.
+For example, put the snacks in cups or containers with small lids so your toddler is focused on using their little hands.
 This will keep their mind focused on the whole process too.

 5. Give your toddler electronics.

 Screen time and access to electronics should always be limited, but you can reserve some of it for your toddler’s stroller rides.
-Allowing your child to use the device only when they’re in the stroller can also act as an incentive.
+Allowing your child to use the device only when in the stroller can also act as an incentive.